EitanStein/Distributed-routing-using-MIS/README.md

 ## Project status
-This is a learning project and is not under development at the moment.
+This is a learning project and is under devlopment (currently attempting to optimize it).

 ## Notes on design
 Some of the design choices were in order to get more familiar with certain C++/CMAKE features